Salmon-Computer-Vision/salmon-computer-vision/utils/README.md

 sudo systemctl start fake-hwclock.service
 ```

+This will periodically save the current time to a file and load it up upon
+startup, so the device starts at a reasonable datetime for NTP to set the
+correct time or for offline work to still work without an incredibly old
+timestamp.

 ### Harddrive disconnects

 This issue happens often with the Marlin Boxes where the harddrive would